Prokka

 sinteractive -i -m 8G

-To use it, you should activate Prokka environment with commands:
+To activate Prokka environment run command:

-module load bioconda
+module load prokka

-this interactive batch job case, you have just one core available.
-Because of that you should always define the number
+After that you can launch Prokka with command prokka.
+By default Prokka tries to use 8 coputing cores, but in this interactive batch job case, you have just one core available.
+Because of that you should always define the number of cores that Prokka will use with option -cpus.

 For example: